pahaz/cryptoassets/README.rst

 A Python library for building Bitcoin and cryptocurrency service.
 Provide Bitcoin, cryptocurrency and cryptoassets APIs, database models and accounting.

-Why to build your application of the top of cryptocurrency.core
+Why to build your application of the top of cryptoassets.core
 ----------------------------------------------------------------------

 * Easy, user-friendly, APIs.